Roberta Cowell

-Roberta Elizabeth Marshall Cowell (8 April 1918 – 11 October 2011) was a British racing driver and Second World War fighter pilot.
+Roberta Elizabeth Marshall Cowell (born Robert Marshall Cowell; 8 April 1918 – 11 October 2011) was a British racing driver and Second World War fighter pilot.
 She was the first known British trans woman to undergo gender-affirming surgery in 1951.

 Early life

 Cowell was born on 8 April 1918 in Croydon, London, one of three children of Major-General Sir Ernest Marshall Cowell (1886–1971) and Dorothy Elizabeth Miller Cowell, Lady Cowell (1886–1962).

-Roberta Cowell attended Whitgift School, a boys' public school in Croydon and was an enthusiastic member of the school's Motor Club, along with John Cunningham, who would later be famous as an RAF night fighter ace and test pilot.
+Cowell attended Whitgift School, a boys' public school in Croydon and was an enthusiastic member of the school's Motor Club, along with John Cunningham, who would later be famous as an RAF night fighter ace and test pilot.
 Towards the end of her school days, she visited Belgium, Germany, and Austria with a school friend.
 At the time, one of her hobbies was photography and filmmaking, and she was briefly arrested in Germany for shooting a cine film of a group of Nazis drilling.
 She secured her release by agreeing to destroy the film, but was able to substitute unused film stock, and keep the original footage.

 Cowell left school at the age of 16 to join General Aircraft Limited as an apprentice aircraft engineer, but soon left to join the Royal Air Force, becoming an acting pilot officer on probation on 4 August 1936; Cowell began training, but was discharged because of airsickness.

 In 1936, Cowell began studying engineering at University College London.
 Also in that year, she began motor-racing, winning her class at the Land's End Speed Trial in a Riley.
 She gained initial experience of the sport by sneaking into the area where cars were serviced at the Brooklands racing circuit, wearing mechanic's overalls, and offering help to any driver or mechanic who wanted it.
 By 1939, she owned three cars and had competed in the 1939 Antwerp Grand Prix.